MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 ### Welcome to Part 1 of the tutorial series on basic exploratory data science!

+> NOTE: Explicitly point out the difference between data science tutorials and other web/app tutorials.

+This tutorial is geared towards introductory data science students at the Make School Product College.

+You should have the following prerequisite skills:

+- Basic Python Development Skills
+- Basic/Intermediate App Development Skills
+- Basic Communication and Presentation Skills

+You may realize as this course goes on that it does not have the same continuous project-based approach as many other Product College courses.

+That's because this course is best taught by working through dataset after dataset.

+While you'll be able to apply data science skills into any app you build, it is not directly project-focused.

+---

-For this tutorial, navigate to the /notebooks/ folder and create a new Jupyter notebook file.
+For this tutorial, navigate to the `notebooks/ ` folder and create a new Jupyter notebook file.

-In this course, you'll be working primarily with <strong>Jupyter Notebooks</strong>, a type of interactive Python simulations where you'll be able to easily manipulate, visualize, and model data.
+In this course, you'll be working primarily with **Jupyter Notebooks**, a type of interactive Python simulations where you'll be able to easily manipulate, visualize, and model data.

 <br>

-### <strong>EDA: Mobile App Data</strong>
+### **EDA: Mobile App Data**

-In this tutorial, we'll start you off with a nod towards our mobile developers and roots as a mobile game academy by exploring a <strong>curated dataset on over 10k mobile apps</strong> on the app store.
+In this tutorial, we'll start you off with a nod towards our mobile developers and roots as a mobile game academy by exploring a **curated dataset on over 10k mobile apps** on the app store.

 Consider the following questions as you work through the tutorial:
 - What's the average byte size of mobile apps?